pananton/busrpc-spec/docs/busrpc.md

 ## Class

-Busrpc *class* is a model of a set of similarly arranged entities from the API business domain.
-Each class is defined by the internal state
+Busrpc *class* is a model representing a set of similarly arranged entities from the API business domain.
+By similar arrangement we mean that all entities modelled by a class have the same format of internal state and expose the same set of operations which can be performed on them.

-## Method

-## Namespace

-## Classes

-Busrpc *class* semantically represents an OOP class, i.e. it models some entity from the business domain and

-## Namespace

-## Class

-## Method

-## Structure

-## Endpoint
+Class *object* represents a specific entity and it's state from a set of entities modelled by a class.
+Each object is uniquely identified by an **immutable** *object identifier* throughout the system.

+Class *interface* is a set of operations that can be performed on a class objects.
+Following OOP terminology, we will call operations a *methods* in this specification.
+Methods may be associated with class objects or class itself.
+The latter are referref to as *static* methods.

 # Protocol